 “Amader Somoy chilo Kobi, Ekhon hoyeche chobee!”

-A man quipped, as I was maneuvering through a long queue in front of the Lassi shop near Decker’s lane.
+A man quipped, as I was maneuvering through a long queue in front of the Lassi shop near Dacre’s lane.
 “Our times had seen the poets, this is the age of photographers!”

 I could not help but chuckle.

 A Kobi in Bengal is revered as intellect-supremo, often drawing inspiration from or fighting the institution named Rabindranth Thakur.
 A Kobi is a rare cult of lover, warrior, a voice to the voiceless, an epitome of romantic notions!
 A Kobi easily triumphs over the lover’s heart, making an industrialist or the likes fade in comparison.
 A Kobi is a poet.

 However, cometh the age of Instagram and digital India, Kobis are apparently losing it to the photographers.
 Oh well then!

 Also, laughed out the people who pimped out that one particular Lassi shop by the corner of the dingy lane, over the other “worthy” contenders.
 The uncle serving lassi laughed through his thin beard too.

 Such is the joy of eating street food in Kolkata, especially at the heart of the sly granny city of mine!
 Her people and conversations are the sprinkling of seasoning on my Shalpata box filled with chop-cutlets!

 True to the spirit of Chowrangee Kolkata, Dacre’s lane speaks a mixed lingo of proper British vowel and Bukni Kolkata dialect!
 From momo, to roll, to Hindu Hotel, to Luchi Tarkari, Mishti and shady bars: you name is you get it at Dacre’s lane!